I Can’t Stop Crying: What Should I Do About It?

 Effective Treatments for Depression and Other Mood Disorders

 As many as 1 in 10 adults will suffer from a mood disorder in their lifetime.
-Luckily, there are several different treatment options that can help you ease your symptoms and teach you coping mechanisms to help with future episodes.
+Luckily, several different treatment options can help you ease your symptoms and teach you coping mechanisms to help with future episodes.

 Mental health counseling

 Mental health counseling is usually offered in various clinical and community settings in your local area.
-Another alternatives that exists now are affordable online counselling services like BetterHelp that offer support for people suffering from mental illness or going through a hard time.
+Other alternatives that exist now are affordable online counseling services like BetterHelp that offer support for people who have mental illness or going through a hard time.

 Cognitive behavioral therapy